Jlesse/Word_count/README.md

 ##USE INTSTRUCTIONS
 1. Make sure ruby is installed
+2. Put all the .txt files into the testbooks folder to be analyized, or create a new dirctory and put .txt's there
-2. In the terminal, in the project root, run the command: ruby runner.rb ./path/to/file1 ./path/to/file2 etc...
+3. In the terminal, in the project root, run the command (use the relative path): ruby runner.rb ./path/to/directory-where-you-txt-files-are/
-3. You may include as many files as you want to runner.rb but it may begin to affect performace with larger volumes...
+4. You may include as many files as you want in the directory you pass to runner.rb but it may begin to affect performace with larger volumes...